-In a legal career spanning almost 30 years, Attorney Wesley Rish has represented individuals, business entities, state agencies, state licensing boards, county and municipal governments, a prison and a school district before the United States Court of Appeals, Federal District Courts, the Pennsylvania Supreme Court, the Pennsylvania Commonwealth Court, the Pennsylvania Superior Court, the Court of Common Pleas, Orphans’ Court, Magisterial District Courts, the Civil Service Commission, the Pennsylvania Human Relations Commission, the Pennsylvania Labor Relations Board, Commonwealth administrative law judges and hearing officers, and arbitrators.
+In a legal career spanning more than 30 years, Attorney Wesley Rish has represented individuals, business entities, state agencies, state licensing boards, county and municipal governments, a prison and a school district before the United States Court of Appeals, Federal District Courts, the Pennsylvania Supreme Court, the Pennsylvania Commonwealth Court, the Pennsylvania Superior Court, the Court of Common Pleas, Orphans’ Court, Magisterial District Courts, the Civil Service Commission, the Pennsylvania Human Relations Commission, the Pennsylvania Labor Relations Board, Commonwealth administrative law judges and hearing officers, and arbitrators.

 Attorney Rish has represented clients in civil cases, criminal cases, administrative matters and hearings, incorporation matters, provisional denial appeals, professional licensing and disciplinary issues, zoning issues, personal injury and medical malpractice actions, civil rights actions, insurance subrogation actions, easement and other property disputes, mechanics liens, divorce proceedings, equitable distributions, support actions, custody actions, unemployment compensation matters, right-to-know law inquiries, grievances, sexual harassment and hostile working environment claims, unemployment compensation proceedings, arbitration proceedings, and estate planning and distributions.

 Attorney Rish is available to represent you, your company, or your professional association in all these matters.
 Contact him today to discuss your matter.
 Attorney Rish recognizes the importance of your reputation and career to you and available 24 hours a day, seven days a week to discuss your professional license defense.